Seven Mistakes that Stunt Organic Growth

 #3.
 Counting on just a few VOC experts.

 Some companies rely on a handful of internal VOC experts to interview customers.
 You’ll do far better training a critical mass of employees–who routinely interact with customers–to gather customer needs.
 Keep your VOC experts as coaches and trainers, but implement “VOC for the masses.”
 You’ll overwhelm competitors by turning a trickle of customer feedback into a torrent.
+B2B organic growth requires your company to have an in-house VOC asset… in the form of your customer-facing folks.

 #4.
 Using hand-me-down consumer-goods methods.